dtlyeung/Timed-Quiz-with-Highscores/README.md

   - CSS
   - Javascript

-At this moment in time, there is still a major issue with the application.
+At this moment in time, there are still major issues with the application.
   1. The questions do not load on the application.
 The answers load correctly, but the question remains undefined.
+  2. The application does not recognize answers that are correct.
+It considers all answers to to be incorrect.

 ## How to run
 1. Clone repository